AlexanderSenf/ShortReadMaskedMatchServer/README.md

 `mvn deploy:deploy-file -Durl=file:///$HOME/.m2/repository -Dfile=lib/jbwa.jar -DgroupId=com.github.lindenb -DartifactId=jbwa -Dpackaging=jar -Dversion=1.0.1`

 The JBWA project provides a file named `libbwajni.so` which is required to run the server.
 This file must be in the in the `java.library.path`, or it must be specified via `-Djava.library.path={path}` upon starting the server (see example below).
-I like to copy that file into a new directory `/usr/lib/jni`.
+I like to copy that file into a new directory `/usr/lib/jni` then the `-Djava.library.path` parameter is not necessary.

 The server is then compiled using `mvn package` and be placed in the `target/` directory.
 A precompiled executable jar file is already in that directory, which should work on all target platforms.